ExaWorks/psij-python/README-dev.md

     pip install -r requirements-docs.txt
     ```

-2. Build the web site, which builds the themed version of the documentation
+2. Build the website, which builds the themed version of the documentation
 automatically:
     ```
     web/build.sh